dacmanj/hubitat-moenflo/readme.md

 10. For the Type select Moen Flo
 11. Click "Save Device"
 12. Enter your MeetFlo.com username and password
-13. Enter the Device Id of the device you'd like to use (the alphanumeric code found at https://user.meetflo.com/settings/devices)
+13. IF, you have multiple Flo devices, enter the Device Id of the device you'd like to use (the alphanumeric code found at https://user.meetflo.com/settings/devices)
 14. Click "Save Preferences"
 15. If installation succeeds, you will see valve status and other attributes appear in Current States.
 If you don't, check your logs.